 Course Content

-These tools let you share course content like text, video, audio, and images online.
-They also offer other ways of engaging your students with interactive activities.
+These tools let you share course content online like text, video, audio, and images.
+They also offer ways of engaging your students with interactive activities.

 General Tips

-• Break down your course content into clear and concise units of information, which are easier for students to absorb.
+• Break down your content into clear and concise units of information.
+Smaller content chunks are easier for students to absorb.

-• Switch between different mediums of delivery to increase the engagement and accessibility of your course content.
+• Switch between different mediums of content delivery to increase the engagement and accessibility of your course.

-• Keep your course content accessible for everyone by following accessibility best practices (e.g., adding closed-captioning and transcripts for video and being mindful of how you use colours, tables, and links).
+• Keep your content accessible for everyone by following accessibility best practices (e.g., adding closed-captioning and transcripts for video, being mindful of how you use colours, tables, and links).

 Cost: